aliu55/zotzeus/zotzeus-frontend/README.md

 # ZotZeus 2020 Front-end Repository

-This is the project repository for the ZotZeus website.
+This is the project front-end repository for the ZotZeus website.

-This project was created using the [HackUCI React Template](https://github.com/hackuci/React-Template), which was bootstrapped off of [Create React App](https://github.com/facebook/create-react-app).

 ## Relevant Available Scripts